Frontier High School (Bakersfield, California)

 Frontier High School (FHS) is a public American high school in Bakersfield, California.
 The school is part of the Kern High School District since its opening in 2006.
 Its campus is located on the corner of Allen Road and Olive Drive in Northwest Bakersfield.

 History

-Frontier High School was founded prior to the 2006-2007 academic year, opening its doors only to incoming freshmen and sophomores.
+Frontier High School was founded prior to the 2006–2007 academic year, opening its doors only to incoming freshmen and sophomores.
 The first day of class was held August 21, 2006.
 Frontier's first graduating class was the Class of 2009.

 The school's newspaper publication, entitled the Titan Tribune, posted stories and events online until 2011.
 It currently does not run a newspaper.

-Academics

-FHS provides the following AP courses: